 The program also coordinates, designs, and conducts water quality monitoring and management studies.
 In addition, we create technical guides and educational publications that are either specific to one of the 26 interstate basins in our jurisdiction or are focused on a particular subject area.
 Whatever the project or watershed, our role is clear-to help our member states work together to solve water quality problems.

-For more information, contact Susy King, NEIWPCC's director of water quality programs.
+For more information, contact Richard Friesner, NEIWPCC's director of water quality programs.